Mathieu Koss

-Mathieu Bordaraud ([matjø bɔʁdaʁo]; born 27 May 1990), better known by his stage name Mathieu Koss, is French DJ, record producer and composer from Nancy.
+Mathieu Bordaraud ([matjø bɔʁdaʁo]; born 27 May 1990), better known by his stage name Mathieu Koss, is a French DJ, record producer, and composer from Nancy.

 In 2017, his cover of "Big Jet Plane" by Angus and Julia Stone with the Brazilian DJ Alok peaked at number one in Brazil and in the top 10 in multiple European countries.
-In 2020 his collaboration with the Belgian DJ Lost Frequencies "Don't Leave Me Now" receive a Platinum record in Belgium.
+In 2020, his collaboration with Belgian DJ Lost Frequencies, "Don't Leave Me Now," will receive a Platinum record in Belgium.